Ivy Tech Community College (Psychology)

 I can tutor in Government, Social Studies, Math, Psychology, Philosophy, Vocabulary, Grammar, reading, writing, technical and for Philosophical papers.
 I can also tutor at the elementary level for basic math, reading, vocabulary, and basic science through teaching and promoting an understanding of scientific method.

 If the student is at the elementary level, parents are more than welcome to stay through the lesson with their child.
 I graduated Cum Laude from Ivy Tech Community College in Liberal Arts-Psychology with a focus on educational psychology, and studied Philosophy at Purdue University until my third year.
-I am currently on hiatus from study
+I am currently on hiatus from study due to health issues.
+I use mastery learning methodology and techniques espoused by Lev Vygotsky in my instruction.
+My

 Group rates: $30/hour per student.
 Maximum group size: 5 students For elementary subjects (K-12), I can offer need based discounts as well.
 This would be subject to negotiation in advance.